 There are gaps in time series of national inputs in the PLC water database.
-Therefore DCA and BNI amended the dataset filling in missing and correcting suspicious data to establish an assessment dataset which then was checked and approved for use in this indicator by the Contracting Parties.
-A description of the methods used to fill data gaps in is given in chapter 1.2 in BSEP 141 and documentation prepared by the PLC-5.5 project.
+Therefore DCE and BNI amended the dataset filling in missing and correcting suspicious data to establish an assessment dataset which then was checked and approved for use in this indicator by the Contracting Parties.
+A description of the methods used to fill data gaps in is given in chapter 1.2 in BSEP 141 (HELCOM, 2013d) and documentation prepared by the PLC-5.5 project.

-Data on water- and airborne inputs are available from 1995-2017 and cover entire drainage basin of the Baltic Sea.
+Data on water- and airborne inputs are available from 1995-2019 and cover entire drainage basin of the Baltic Sea.

 Inputs are calculated from measurements taken from monitored rivers and point sources as well as calculated estimates or modelled inputs from unmonitored areas.
 Quality assurance guidelines for sample analysis are described in the PLC guidelines and intercalibration activities are carried out periodically.
-The most recent intercalibration activity with published results was carried out under the PLC-6 project.
-New regional intercalibration has been perform in early 2018 by the PLC-7 project and are published in Lassen & Larsen (2019).
+The most recent intercalibration activity with published results was carried out under the PLC-8 project in Lassen & Larsen (2021).

 No official information about the uncertainty of inputs of nutrients or organic matter or flow data have been reported to HELCOM yet, but uncertainty estimates are included as a request to be reported by the Contracting Parties in the PLC guidelines.
-The uncertainty of annual total waterborne nitrogen and phosphorus inputs are computed for each individual sub-basin based on statistical analysis of input trends for the period 1995-2017 (see.
-Trend analysis and statistical processing).
+The uncertainty of annual total waterborne nitrogen and phosphorus inputs are computed for each individual sub-basin based on statistical analysis of input trends for the period 1995-2019, and examples given in Larsen & Svendsen, 2021 (in press).